KunyuHe/KunyuHe.github.io/_posts/2020-01-11-SVD-in-Machine-Learning-Ridge-Regression-and-Multicollinearity.md

 catalog:    true
 mathjax:    true
 tags:
-    - Machine Learning Explained
+    - Machine Learning
+    - Linear Regression
-    - Least Squares
+    - Regularization
-    - Python Applied
+    - SVD
 ---

 This article discusses what is multicollinearity, how can it compromise least squares, and how ridge regression helps avoid that from a perspective of [**singular value decomposition**](https://www.wikiwand.com/en/Singular_value_decomposition) (SVD).
 It is heavily based on Professor [Rebecca Willet](https://voices.uchicago.edu/willett/)’s course [Mathematical Foundations of Machine Learning](https://voices.uchicago.edu/willett/teaching/fall-2019-mathematical-foundations-of-machine-learning/) and it assumes basic knowledge of linear algebra.